Jack Kingston: Later career

-Stoneman Douglas High School shooting
+Comments on Stoneman Douglas High School shooting

 On February 18, 2018, four days after the Stoneman Douglas High School shooting which left 17 people dead, in an interview with CNN, Kingston suggested that the survivors of the massacre, who had organized to oppose gun violence, were being taken advantage of by "left wing activists" and funded by George Soros.
 His comments angered the survivors of the shooting who described them as "despicable" and called on Kingston to apologize.